tensorflow/tflite-micro/tensorflow/lite/micro/docs/new_platform_support.md

 At its core, TFLM is a portable library that can be used on a variety of target hardware to run inference on TfLite models.

-Prior to integrating TFLM with a specific hardware involves tasks that is outside the scope of the TFLM project, including:
+Prior to integrating TFLM with a specific hardware involves tasks that are outside the scope of the TFLM project, including:

  * Toolchain setup - TFLM requires support for C++17